 1. Map to existing

-Clink on the Map to existing link in the action field.
-The pop up window in the example is for a not found subject.
+Click on the Map to the existing link in the action field.
+The popup window in the example is for a not found subject.
 You are provided with the aSc key, label and type.
-If you know that the missing item is available in Myschool then you type the first few letters in the search field, or search in the larger index by clicking on the file icon.
+If you know that the missing item is available in Myschool then you type the first few letters in the search field or search in the larger index by clicking on the file icon.
 Once you are satisfied with the mapping then press map to save this.